-Army Financial Management Technician
+How to Become an Army Financial Management Technician

 Duties and Responsibilities

-Typically, Financial Management Technicians will work in teams or shops within a given Army unit as well as coordinate (often remotely) with civilians at the Defense Finance Accounting Service.
+Typically, financial management technician work in teams or shops within a given Army unit as well as coordinate (often remotely) with civilians at the Defense Finance Accounting Service.